 A flea infestation doesn’t just spell D-I-S-A-S-T-E-R for your pet’s health.
 It’s not good for your family’s health either.

 These common house pests can be dangerous to your family’s health as they can bite, cause a lot of itching, and they can also be the carrier of several diseases.
-Flea bites can also cause an allergic reaction to people who are sensitive to them.
+Flea bites can also cause an allergic reaction in people who are sensitive to them.
 That’s why it’s crucial to identify, treat and prevent flea infestations.

 Signs of Fleas in house

 Think you might be a victim of a flea infestation?
 Listed below are some tips to identify signs of flea infestation in the house.
-Take a look at these signs to see if these common house pests have gotten in your home:
+Take a look at these signs to see if these common house pests have gotten into your home:

 - If you have flea bites, you can notice little red dots on your legs accompanied by an itching sensation.
 You might notice additional symptoms like a rash, hives, and swelling around the bite.
 These symptoms begin immediately after a flea bite.